NOAA-OWP/ngen-forcing/NextGen_Forcings_Engine_BMI/README.md

   4. Any ESMF version >= 8.1.0 (contains ESMPy python bindings to wrap with the module installation).
 Ensure to manually install your own intel dependencies within your anaconda environment that will be properly linked to your ESMF libraries.

 # Steps for directly installing the NextGen Forcings Engine onto your own local Python environment using Anaconda (no supercomputer implementation)
-1. Make sure cd into the NextGen Forcings Engine BMI directory of this repository.
-2. Execute the following command to create a new Python environment containing all required NextGen Forcings Engine dependencies listed within the .yml file: conda env create --name NextGen_Forcings_Engine --file=environments.yml
+2. Execute the following command to create a new Python environment containing all required NextGen Forcings Engine dependencies listed within the .yml file, assuming you're already in the same directory as the environment.yml file located in this directory: conda env create --name NextGen_Forcings_Engine --file=environments.yml

 # Steps for Installing the NextGen Forcings Engine on the RDHPCS Hera Cluster with ESMF Library Dependencies
 1. You will first need to load the ESMF libraries precompiled on the Hera cluster, followed by its respective intel MPI compilers that were used to compile the ESMF code on the supercomputer.
 Otherwise, allow the anaconda environment installer to build/link intel libraries to your Python environment for non-supercomputer clusters.
 The following options below are loading the correct compilers up on the RDHPCS Hera Cluster: